 Like many mammals (including humans), your pup’s gastrointestinal tract is teeming with bacteria.
 Probiotics contain billions of helpful bacteria that can maintain a healthy gut and aid in digestion.

-Vets frequently recommend probiotics when pets have diarrhea or are taking antibiotics (which can kill off good bacteria along with the bad).
-But you can also give them probiotics for general gassiness or for stressful situations, especially if your dog tends to suffer digestive system upset when he’s emotionally distressed.
+Vets frequently recommend probiotics for dogs when they have diarrhea or are taking antibiotics (which can kill off good bacteria along with the bad).
+But you may also give them probiotics for general gassiness or for stressful situations, especially if your dog tends to suffer digestive system upset when they’re emotionally distressed.

 Stick with a probiotic that’s made for dogs, which is specially formulated for the microflora in your pup’s digestive system.
 And always give them to your pup under your veterinarian’s guidance.